hakimel/reveal.js/README.md

 - Delayed updates to URL hash to work around a bug in Chrome
 - Included a classList polyfill for IE9
 - Support for wireless presenter keys
+- States can now be applied as classes on the document element by adding data-state on a slide

 #### 1.1